Kurento/kurento/source/user/troubleshooting.rst

 RTSP broken audio
 ~~~~~~~~~~~~~~~~~

-If you have your own RTSP tool generating OPUS encoded audio to be consumed in Kurento with a *PlayerEndpoint* (`Java <https://doc-kurento.readthedocs.io/en/latest/_static/client-javadoc/org/kurento/client/PlayerEndpoint.html>`__, `JavaScript <https://doc-kurento.readthedocs.io/en/latest/_static/client-jsdoc/module-elements.PlayerEndpoint.html>`__), and the resulting audio is very choppy and robotic, you should start by verifying that your encoding process is configured correctly for the OPUS frame size used in WebRTC.
+If you have your own RTSP tool generating OPUS encoded audio to be consumed in Kurento with a *PlayerEndpoint* (`Java <../_static/client-jsdoc/module-elements.PlayerEndpoint.html>`__), and the resulting audio is very choppy and robotic, you should start by verifying that your encoding process is configured correctly for the OPUS frame size used in WebRTC.

 This was the case for a user who later shared with us the reasons for the bad quality audio they were perceiving: